SailTheSeas/SDPP/README.md

 $cfg['Servers'][$i]['compress'] = false;
 $cfg['Servers'][$i]['AllowNoPassword'] = true;
 ~~~
+What needs to be done is to simply change the password to what it was changed to which in this case was root.
+Then the error should disappear as the configuration files match.

 # turning on the server upon return
 The server needs to be turned on everytime in order to utilise it.